hbowie/SoftDevBigIdeas-23/content/List of Ideas.md

 Title:  List of Ideas

 AKA:    Table of Ideas

-Seq: 10.2
+Seq:    10.1

 Level:  3 - Article

 Class:  back

+Timestamp: 20230223180144

 Body:

 Following is a complete list of all the Big Ideas.
 Click on a column heading to sort by that column; click again to reverse the sort.